 - Chemical substances are released as vapors, aerosols, liquids, and solids, but are less likely to inflict mass harm because they dissipate quickly.

 - Radiological releases utilize dispersion, which combine a conventional explosive device with radioactive material, which scatter dangerous, sub-lethal amounts of radioactive material over a general area.
+In the event of a radiological impact, remember to Get Inside, Stay Inside and Stay Tuned.

 - Follow evacuation or shelter-in-place orders issued by local authorities.
 If you suspect you have been exposed to a biological or chemical agent, seek medical attention immediately.